bfium/order-service-docs/docs/blog/posts/specs.md

   - Blog index: blog/index.md

 authors:
-  - team
+  - bfium

+slug: specifications

 tags:
-  - new year
-  - hogmanay
+  - IT
 ---

 # Using OpenAPI as specifications for the Order's API